 - Seery & Morton The “Topeka-State-Journal” January 29, 1910 Page five.

-In 1908, after having worked at Oldsmobile, Regal and Ford, Robert Craig Hupp and his brother Louis dove head first into the burgeoning light car market with their Model 20.
-An emphasis was placed on both the use of superior materials and exceptional quality in order to win over potential customers.
-A choice of four different body styles was offered after 1911 when a Torpedo, Touring and Coupe were added to the Light Runabout.
-The Model 20 proved to be very popular during the diminutive car’s 1909 to 1912 production run.
+In 1908, after having worked at Oldsmobile, Regal and Ford, Robert Craig Hupp and his brother Louis entered the light car market with their own Model 20.
+The well designed new machine was a success as it was constructed from high quality materials with first class workmanship.
+A choice of four different body styles were offered beginning in 1911 when in addition to the roadster a “Torpedo,” (above) a touring car and coupe were added to the line-up.
+The Model 20 proved to be quite popular during its 1909 to 1912 production run.

-- Colored postcard images showing the Torpedo, a 4-Passenger Touring Car and the Coupe – Center; A Hupp ad from “The Motor” of October, 1909
+- Colored postcard images showing the Torpedo, a 4-Passenger Touring Car and the Coupe – Center an ad from “The Motor” October, 1909.

-In a further effort to overcome the public’s prejudice against small cars, a Hupp 20 made history in a round-the-world promotional tour starting on November 10, 1910 and returning to Detroit on January 24, 1912.
-By the time it was done, the little world traveler had visited 26 countries and traversed over 48,000 miles.
-It has survived in running condition at the Crawford Auto Aviation Collection and is the third one from the left in the sixth row of photos in the link.
-You’ll find a brief history of the make on the Hupmobile Club’s site and more Hupp related posts on The Old Motor.
+In an effort to overcome the public’s prejudice against small cars, a Hupp 20 was run in a round-the-world promotional tour starting on November 10, 1910 and returning to Detroit on January 24, 1912.
+By the time it was done, the little car had visited twenty-six countries and traveled over 48,000 miles.
+It has survived in running condition at the Crawford Auto Aviation Collection.